Speed - Torque Curves for Stepper

 torque that the stepper motor can supply to a load at any given speed.
 Any

 torque or speed required that exceeds (goes above) this curve will cause the

 motor to lose synchronism.

 - Pull-in Torque curve (no load): This curve represents the

-maximum torque and speed combination that an unloaded stepping motor can start
+maximum torque and speed combination that an unloaded stepper motor can start

 or stop without any acceleration or deceleration.
 Since the pull-in torque

-curve for a stepping motor varies depends on the inertial load attached to the
+curve for a stepper motor varies depends on the inertial load attached to the

 motor, the pull-in torque curves are not shown in the speed – torque curves